candlepin/candlepin.github.io/docs/subscription-manager/debug_http_traffic.md

 ### SUBMAN_DEBUG_PRINT_REQUEST_BODY

-When this environment variable is set, then body of HTTP request is printed.
+With this environment variable the body of a HTTP request is printed:

 ```
 [root@localhost ~]# subscription-manager register --username admin --password admin --org admin